 Fast Reverse Polychromatic Liquid Lines Modulator (FRPLLM)

-Toronto Art Fair 2017, Solo show within a group show, Luis De Jesus Los Angeles, Canada
+Toronto Art Fair 2017, Luis De Jesus Los Angeles, Canada

 computer streaming Netflix is set on a living room table beside a pair